hyperbolic-time-chamber/intro-to-rest-and-http/README.md

 In a phrase, REST is an architectural style.
 It is neither a framework nor a library nor any sort of software.
 It is specifically an architectural style used to build web applications.
 A good definition of an architectural style is "a coordinated set of architectural constraints."<sup>[1](#footnote1)</sup> Put more simply, we impose a set of limitations or restrictions on the way we build our web application with the goal of improving some desired characteristic/s of our web application design.

 Below I list all of the constraints imposed by REST<sup>[2](#footnote2)</sup>, however I don't discuss all of them in detail.
 I instead focus on those most relevant to the exercise included in this repo.
 I encourage you to follow the link provided in footnote #2 some time after you have completed the exercises.
-This link will take you to the dissertation written by the originator of the REST architecural style and allow you to read about the other constraints.
+This link will take you to the dissertation written by the originator of the REST architectural style and allow you to read about the other constraints.

 1. Client-Server<sup>[3](#footnote3)</sup>
     - Constraint Imposed: